MMRIZE/MMM-GoogleTTS/README.md

 ### By MMM-TelegramBot
 - `/tts something` or `/alert something`
 - By Example : `/tts Mom, I'm Tom, coming home now.
 I'm so hungry`

+## Memo
+- Google Text-To-Speech SDK is limited free.
+4 Millions characters could be used per month without charge.
+I think it’s quiet enough for usual usage.
+You can limit daily usage by force with configuration to avoid charging.
+(But it’s your responsibility)

+- If you are using another module or program which use speaker, use this carefully.
+Occupation collision could happen.